GREsau/okapi/README.md

 (when same Rocket feature flag is used.)
 - `secrets`: Enable [secrets support for Rocket](https://rocket.rs/v0.5-rc/guide/requests/#secret-key).
 (when same Rocket feature flag is used.)

+Note that not all feature flags from [`Schemars`][Schemars] are re-exported or enabled.
+So if you have objects for which the `JsonSchema` trait is not implemented, you might need to enable a [feature flag in `Schemars`](https://github.com/GREsau/schemars#optional-dependencies).
+For an example see [the "uuid" example](examples/uuid/Cargo.toml).
+(Make sure crate versions match)

 ## How it works
 This crate automatically generates an OpenAPI file when the Rocket server starts.